Window Washing Residential Houston

 Window washing residential Houston with excellence is much easier due to the invention of the squeegee.
 Originally called “squilgees,” the devices were first used by fishermen on boat decks in the middle Ages.

 The squilgees were wooden swabs that effectively scraped fish guts from boat decks.
-It wasn’t until the 20th century that window washers are believed to have first begun using rubber-bladed squeegees.
+It wasn’t until the 20th century that window washers showed up.
 This was modeled after squilgees.
 The rubber edges of these tools are essential for window washing residential in Houston.